apache/cordova-plugin-media-capture/README.md

 Invoking the native camera application while your device is connected via Zune does not work, and the error callback executes.

+### Browser Quirks

+Works in Chrome, Firefox and Opera only (since IE and Safari doesn't supports navigator.getUserMedia API)

+Displaying images using captured file's URL available in Chrome/Opera only.
+Firefox stores captured images in IndexedDB storage (see File plugin documentation), and due to this the only way to show captured image is to read it and show using its DataURL.

 ### Example